teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 ## Click to Agree

 Enter your email again, and then click to agree to the terms.
-The Trademark Office fee is non-refundable, and any info you send (other than your credit card info) will become public information.
+The Trademark Office fee is non-refundable, and any info you send will become public information (except credit card).

 <a href="/images/tm-app/15-enter-email.png"><img src="/images/tm-app/15-enter-email.png" class="big-image"></a>